 It’s said that women have a different glow when they are pregnant.
 Their skin is more radiant and beautiful, but sadly, the glow doesn’t last forever.
-Soon after the delivery, the hormones and the new, stressful lifestyle wreak havoc on the skin, fading the glow only to replace it with acne and other blemishes.
+Soon after the delivery, the hormones and the new, stressful lifestyle wreak havoc on the skin, fading the glow only to replace it with acne, blemishes, stretch marks and other skin issues.
 These changes are inevitable as levels of estrogen and other hormones start to drop back to normal.
 In addition to the effects of changing hormone levels, you’re now a mother.
 This means that your stress levels are through the roof, you’re getting almost no sleep, and have no time for a skin care routine.
 Fortunately, there’s a lot that you can do to look and feel great again, without much effort and without following any elaborate routine.
-When it comes to postpartum skin care, you just need to live by three simple rules to get your glow back.
+When it comes to post delivery skincare, you just need to live by three simple rules to get your glow back.

 Include selenium, vitamin D, vitamin B12, iodine, fiber, and Omega-3 in your diet.
 These nutrients can help balance hormones and will work wonders for your skin.
 You can find selenium in Brazil nuts, seafood, organ meat, cereals, oatmeal, and grains.
 Some rich sources of vitamin D and B12 include green leafy vegetables, soybeans, cheese, egg yolk, chicken, yogurt, and fish.
 Table salt, when consumed in moderation, is the best source of iodine.
 Good sources of fiber include beans, whole grains, brown rice, nuts, berries, oatmeal, and veggies .